Frequently Asked Questions

 It can be mild and sunny or cold and rainy in Connecticut in May.
 Recent Commencement weekends have had both weather extremes, so flexibility and practicality are good planning principles.
 Dress with an eye to the weather and comfort.
 Low heels or flats are appropriate for navigating the grass and mulched pathways of Old Campus.
 Rain gear, including water-impervious footwear, is important; and rain ponchos are preferred over umbrellas so sightlines are not blocked.
 Sunglasses and hats may also be useful.
 Woolsey Hall, site of Baccalaureate services for undergraduates and the Graduate School’s diploma ceremony, is not air-conditioned; layers of clothing is a suggested strategy.
 A jacket and tie or collared shirt and sports jacket is appropriate men’s attire for most events.

 By tradition, Yale does not have a Commencement speaker, although an exception is made when a sitting president is awarded an honorary degree, as was the case in 2001.
 Class Day, which takes place the Sunday before Commencement, features a notable speaker chosen with suggestions from the Yale College senior class.
-Recent Class Day speakers have included U.S. Senator Cory Booker, Barbara Walters, Tom Hanks, and Bill Clinton, John Kerry, and Vice President Joe Biden.
+Recent Class Day speakers have included U.S. Senator Cory Booker, Barbara Walters, Tom Hanks, Bill Clinton, John Kerry, Joe Biden, and Samantha Power.

 Rain, unfortunately, is not an infrequent occurrence in Connecticut in May.
 Unless weather conditions are dangerous or severe, Commencement and Class Day will take place outside on Old Campus, although processions and programs may be shortened.
 Diploma ceremonies in some residential colleges and schools may be moved to alternative locations, which are posted to the website in spring; other diploma ceremonies will take place under courtyard tents or in previously announced interior locations.
 Ponchos are the rain gear of choice, both for unimpeded sight lines and for the comfort of guests who would otherwise be on the receiving end of umbrella runoff.